cdnnnn/cdn/file.md

 }

 // ---------------------------------------------------------------------------
-// LEFT RAIL — "living timeline" stepper.
-Gradient markers, a filled
+// LEFT RAIL — vertical stepper with a connecting line that tracks the
-// connector line that lights up as sections complete, card-style rows
+// 12px gap between rows, flat solid colors (no gradients), and a clear
-// that lift and glow on hover/done — jump to any section, any time.
+// done/active state — jump to any section, any time.
 // ---------------------------------------------------------------------------
 .rail {
   display: flex;